-The Pennsylvania Office of Rural Health's programs, leadership, and staff are recognized as one of the most preeminent State Offices of Rural Health in the nation by federal, state, and community partners.
+The Pennsylvania Office of Rural Health is recognized as one of the most preeminent State Offices of Rural Health in the nation by federal, state, and community partners.

-The 2020-2023 Strategic Plan provides the Pennsylvania Office of Rural Health with direction for sustaining and expanding current programs and developing new initiatives to meet the demands of health care transformation in the 21st century and serves as a tool for sharing its principles and plans with its constituents.
-The Plan allows for agility so that the Pennsylvania Office of Rural Health can adjust its strategies to respond to new and emerging challenges and opportunities.
+The 2024-2027 Strategic Plan is a tool for sharing the Pennsylvania Office of Rural Health's principles and plans with its constituents and guides current programs and new initiatives to meet the demands of health care in the 21st century.
+The Plan allows for agility so that goals and strategies can be adjusted to respond to new and emerging challenges and opportunities.